-Aplia software questions.
-After the due date and time, these assignments become unavailable.
+Aplia: After the due date and time, these assignments become unavailable.
 Therefore, Aplia HW cannot be turned in late.
-If you do not register Aplia by the final date, you will lose all Aplia points!!
+If you do not register Aplia by the final date (1/25), you will lose all Aplia points!!

-Make sure to register with Aplia using the same name that you use on Blackboard for grading.
+Make sure to register with Aplia using the same name and email you use on Blackboard for grading.

 You get up to three attempts to answer questions correctly.
-However, with multiple attempts, your score will be the average all attempts.
+However, with multiple attempts, your score will reflect the average of all attempts.
 So it is in your best interest to try hard and do the best you can the first time!

-Complete the SPSS portion of the homework as an electronic document.
+SPSS: Complete the SPSS portion of the homework as an electronic document.
 Copy and paste any relevant SPSS output in the document.
 Assignments are turned in on Backboard.
 Go to the "Assignments" page, and upload.

-For help, see http://library.uoregon.edu/scis/blackboard/faq/students/s9.html or ask your lab instructor.
+$For \ help, see \ \underline{http://library.uoregon.edu/scis/blackboard/help/students.html} \ or \ ask \ your \ lab \ instructor.$

 SPSS assignments will lose 10% of points every day they are late, including weekend days, starting at 6:00 sharp on Fridays.
 Aplia assignments cannot be late; see above.